Public reference for users and research teams exploring Protoly.

 airflow

-Timed or continuous exhaust/airflow control for ventilation and process safety.
+Timed or continuous airflow control for ventilation and process safety.

 Camera